karthhik09/AI_Chatbot/README.md

 ## 🎯 Overview

-**Doremon** is a voice-interactive Python tutor powered by Google Gemini AI.
+**Doraemon** is a voice-interactive Python tutor powered by Google Gemini AI.
 It listens to your questions through your microphone, processes them using the Gemini AI model, and responds with concise Python-related answers.
-Designed to be interactive and beginner-friendly, Doremon helps users learn Python through voice-based conversations.
+Designed to be interactive and beginner-friendly, Doraemon helps users learn Python through voice-based conversations.

 ---